The Role of the Agent and Conveyancer in a Subject to Sale

 According to the Property Practitioners Act 22 of 2019, the agent must protect your interests as the seller.
 This means they must verify that the buyer is marketing their property at a realistic price.
 If a buyer puts in an offer on your home but lists their own home at a price that won't sell, the chain breaks before it starts.
 The agent acts as the first line of defence, ensuring that "subject to" isn't a stall tactic, but a genuine move toward a closed deal.

-Managing the Chain of Deadlines
+Managing the chain of deadlines

 Time is the one thing you can't get back in a property deal.
 In a "subject to" situation, the clock is always ticking, and often there are multiple clocks running at once.
 Your agent must be a master of the calendar.
-They track the importance of deadlines for bond applications and the sale of the secondary property.
+They track the deadlines for bond applications and the sale of the secondary property.
 If you have thirty days to sell your home, your agent is checking in weekly, ensuring the marketing is active and the interest is high.

-While the agent is out in the field, the conveyancer is in the boma, protecting the legal integrity of the deal.
+While the agent is out in the field, the conveyancer works behind the scenes, protecting the legal integrity of the deal.
 The conveyancer is a specialised attorney appointed by the seller to handle the transfer at the Deeds Office.
 Their role is to take the Offer to Purchase and turn it into a registered title deed.
 In a "subject to" deal, they have the added responsibility of monitoring the 72-hour escape clause.
 If you receive a competing offer, the conveyancer ensures the legal notice is served correctly so you don't end up accidentally selling your house to two people at once.

 The Legal Practice Council (LPC) oversees these professionals to ensure they handle the paperwork and the money with absolute precision.
 The conveyancer collects the FICA documents, applies for the rates clearance certificates from the Benoni municipality, and requests the SARS Transfer Duty receipts.
 They are the gatekeepers.
 Nothing moves to the Deeds Office until the conveyancer is satisfied that every suspensive condition has been met and every cent is accounted for in a secure trust account.

-Financial Coordination and Guarantees
+Financial coordination and guarantees

 One of the most complex parts of a linked sale is the movement of money.
 You usually need the proceeds from your sale to pay for the next home.
 This requires a careful coordination of bank guarantees.
 Your conveyancer and the buyer's conveyancer must coordinate so that the money is guaranteed to be paid on the day the property registers.
 This is why financing when a sale is still pending is such a frequent topic of conversation in our Northmead office.